JulienBez/julienbez.github.io/_pages/about.md

   - /about.html
 ---

-PhD student in NLP at Sorbonne University since 2022.
+PhD student in NLP at Sorbonne University from 2022 to 2025.
 After obtaining my master's degree in Computer Science and Language at Sorbonne University, I decided to start my PhD under the supervision of [Gaël Lejeune](https://www.lejeunegael.fr/), [Antoine Gautier](https://www.linkedin.com/in/antoinegautier/?originalSubdomain=fr) and [Gilles Siouffi](https://lettres.sorbonne-universite.fr/personnes/gilles-siouffi).
 I work on the automatic recognition of unfrozen expressions.

 Interests
 ======